anthemion-org/ogle-web/README.md

 - JSON cannot represent `NaN` or `Infinity` values. `JSON.stringify` stores these as `null`.

 For these reasons, every class that is stored must provide a `suFromPOD` method that converts POD data to a class instance.
 This method should infer `NaN` and `Infinity` values, as appropriate, and recursively invoke `suFromPOD` on contained class instances.

+#### Constructors and function overloading

+All class variables should be initialized and commented in the constructor.
+If meaningful values are not available, variables should be set to `null`.

+JavaScript does not allow function overloading in the traditional sense.
+Some developers emulate overloading by checking parameter values and types at the start of the function, in order to define missing parameters, or call different implementations.
+That can become surprisingly complex, however.

+Overloading is most useful when constructing classes; a rectangle might be constructed from two points, or a point and two dimensions, or a JSON string, _et cetera_.
+In this project, constructors are never overloaded; instead, every constructor accepts all the parameters it is possible to set from outside the class.
+Static factory methods are then used to invoke that constructor with varying inputs.
+See `tCard` for an example; it provides three factory methods, including `suNew`, which creates a new card from no inputs.
+Other factory methods have roots that begin with `From`.
+The text following `From` identifies the input expected by that factory.

 #### Mutability and cloning